vmware/dod-compliance-and-automation/docs/tutorials/vSphere/audit7.md

 ```
 *Note: If the password includes a single tick (') it must be substituted with four ticks ('''') in order for it to be properly escaped all the way through the process.*

 Adjust the paths in the command as needed.
-The inspec and inputs paths in the example are assuming this is being ran from the root of the InSpec profile folder.
+The inspec and inputs paths in the example are assuming this is being initiated from the root of the InSpec profile folder.

 ```bash
 > C:\github\VMware_vSphere_7.0_STIG_ESXi_InSpec_Runner.ps1 -vcenter 10.182.131.166 -reportPath C:\Inspec\Reports\Runner -inspecPath .\esxi\ -inputsfile .\inputs-example.yml